Eugene Von Guérard, Ferntree Gully in the Dandenong Ranges 1857

 '...it moved me to tears...
 I left feeling I had been sung to by the country'

 Inspired by leading ornithologist Tim Low’s award-winning book, this performance explores the Australian origins of songbirds, ‘the birds that can sing’.
 Audiences are encouraged to contemplate the origin of birdsong and the importance of Australia's rich and colourful bird history.
-The program includes music spanning 300 years, enhanced by a film of evocative landscape stills, moving images and bird call field recordings.
+The program includes music spanning 300 years, enhanced by a film of evocative visual projections, and an immersive soundscape.

 Simone Slattery (PhD, 2019 Churchill Fellow), performs regularly with Australia’s finest ensembles.
 Anthony Albrecht is an Australian graduate of The Juilliard School’s Historical Performance program and is now based in London.

 Created with support from the TCL Kevin Taylor Legacy Grant